 Positioning your app better in the Google Play Store can increase the number of downloads.
 However, in order to increase the number of frequent users, you will need to meet their expectations and fulfil their needs.

-Besides, depending on your app, there can be various changes or trends you need to bear in mind apart from ajusting the app content to the local target audience.
+Besides, depending on your app, there can be various changes or trends you need to bear in mind apart from adjusting the app content to the local target audience.
 For example, if you are localizing a fitness app, then you need to make sure that the measurements you include are the right ones.
 Similarly, if you have a trading news app, then the currency you mention should be the local one.

 These are just some broad ideas where you need to optimize the app’s content.
 There may be many small details that may need localization.